papermerge/documentation/docs/backup-restore.md

 ## Restore

-When you plan to restore previous backup, we suggest you to start with new {
-{ extra.project }} instance, with only one superuser (which is created by default anyway).
+When you plan to restore previous backup, we suggest to start with new {{ extra.project }} instance, with only one superuser (which is created by default anyway).
 Make sure there are no documents in the new instance.

 For sake of example, let's say the superuser's username is "admin".